-In May 2019, the CKAACA asked the City to take over ownership and maintenance of Meadow Lane, and the City accepted, pending some legal technicalities, yet by late 2020, nothing had materialized from the city's end.
+In May 2019, the CKAACA asked the City to take over ownership and maintenance of Meadow Lane, and the City accepted, pending some legal technicalities.
+Though a deed has not been filed as of 2024, the City of Danville is maintaining the cemetery now.